pytorch/torchchat/README.md

 1 - connect the device to you Mac,
 2 - copy the model and tokenizer.bin to the iOS Llama app 3 - select the tokenizer and model with the `(...)` control (bottom left of screen, to the left of the text entrybox)

+Detailed step by step in conjunction with ET iOS build, to run on simulator for iOS.

 # Supported Systems